bcrookic/AML/README.md

 Source code and data for GCN-elliptic dataset (https://www.kaggle.com/code/karthikapv/gcn-elliptic-dataset/notebook)

-Before running the models, some preprocessing is needed:
+Due to file size restrictions on uploads, before running the models, some preprocessing is needed:
-Download data from `https://pan.quark.cn/s/a7b2b764f84c` and put them into `data/`
+Download data from `https://pan.quark.cn/s/a7b2b764f84c` and put them into corresponding folders

 # How to run
-1. use preprocessor.py to get graph（based on similarity or not) as the input of graph embedding model
+1. Use preprocessor.py to get graph（based on similarity or not) as the input of graph embedding model

     `command: python preprocessor.py`

+   You can also directly obtain relevant files from the existing dataset folder

-2. graph embedding model include：
+2. Graph embedding model include：

    main.py